thecluff/image-to-audio/README.md

 ---

-To run this, I wrote a shell script which takes care of everything for the user.
+To run everything, I wrote a shell script which takes care of everything for the user.

 jpg-example.sh or png-example.sh